Jenison, Michigan

 Jenison is a census-designated place (CDP) in Ottawa County in the U.S. state of Michigan.
 The community is located within Georgetown Charter Township.
-The population of the CDP was 17,213 as of the 2000 census.
+As of the 2020 census, Jenison had a population of 16,640.
 The current estimated population for the entire Jenison ZIP code, 49428, is 26,156.
 The geographical boundaries of the ZIP code are larger than that of the CDP.

 It is a bedroom community in proximity to Grand Rapids.

 History

 The area that Jenison occupies was first inhabited by Peoria and Odawa indigenous peoples, and later populated by white settlers in 1836 as a lumber site along the Grand River.

 Jenison gained its name from the Jenison family's sawmill, which opened in 1864.
 A post office called Jenisonville was established in 1872, and the name was changed to Jenison in 1887.

 Geography

 According to the United States Census Bureau, the community has a total area of 5.9 sqmi, of which 5.8 sqmi is land and 0.1 sqmi (0.85%) is water.